1.6 The basic steps in a forecasting task

 - Step 2: Gathering information.

 - There are always at least two kinds of information required: (a) statistical data, and (b) the accumulated expertise of the people who collect the data and use the forecasts.
 Often, it will be difficult to obtain enough historical data to be able to fit a good statistical model.
 In that case, the judgmental forecasting methods of Chapter 4 can be used.
-Occasionally, very old data will be less useful due to changes in the system being forecast; then we may choose to use only the most recent data.
+Occasionally, very old data will be less useful due to structural changes in the system being forecast; then we may choose to use only the most recent data.
 However, remember that good statistical models will handle evolutionary changes in the system; don’t throw away good data unnecessarily.

 - Step 3: Preliminary (exploratory) analysis.